ohmtech-rdi/eurorack-blocks/documentation/controls/LedRgb.md

 1. Creates a LED with name `sync_led`,
 2. Sets the control position on the front panel,
-3. Sets the style of the control,
+3. Sets the optional style of the control,
 4. Sets the optional label for the control, using its default theme positioning,
 5. Sets the optional physical board pins to use:
    - First pin denotes the *red* pin,